Blogs at Gustavus / Linnaeus Arboretum / Perry the Corpse Flower - Update

 See the post titled “Measurement, Hydrophobicity, and Name of the Corpse Flower” that precedes this one for the origin of the name.

-9. Jennifer Cook said
+9. Jennifer Cook says:

 I have an Amorphophallus titanum or Titan arum and I have just given one to the only local Botanical Garden in the hope it will attract attention and publicity for the Garden.
 Can you give me advice as to the growing conditions you used to flower Perry?
 You have done an amazing job with this plant.
 Thanks, Jenny

-10. Brian said
+10. Brian says:

 Jennifer,